gurudattvshenoy/python_guru/dictionary/DictionaryNotes.md

 ```

-**2. Dictionary Comprehension:**
+**Assigning(adding)/Fetching value from dictionary**

+Below syntax creates(adds) key if it NOT PRESENT in the dictionary
 d[key] = value

-creates key if it does not exist already and assigned the value
+d = { '1':'a','2':'b','3':'c'}

+d['4']='e'
+Above statement will add key '4' in to dictionary d.

+Below syntax retrieves the key in the dictionary if its PRESENT in the dictionary.

 d[key] = as an expression, this returns the value for specified key
        if key is not present then it throws KeyError exception

 d.get(key) - returns value if key is found, None if key is not found

 d.get(key, default) - returns value if key is found, default if key is not found
 membership testingkey in d - True if key is in d, False if it is not
 number of items in dictionarylen(d)